ruuvi/ruuvitag_fw/README.md

 # This is probably what you're after:

-1. Flash SoftDevice protocol stack
+1. Flash the SoftDevice protocol stack
-2. Compile bootloader and firmware
+2. Compile the bootloader and the firmware
 3. Flash the bootloader
 4. Reset the device
 5. Create .zip distribution package (that includes at least the application)
-6. Install nRF Toolbox (Android/iOS/WP)
+6. Install nRF Toolbox (Android/iOS)
 7. Hit DFU OTA!
 8. After completed, hit it again!
 And again!
 No more cables needed ^^
 9. Now you can update SoftDevice and/or bootloader and/or application using DFU OTA.
 Cool, huh?